Strategic arrivals to a queue with service rate uncertainty: Agent-based model

 \subsection{Numerical comparison between ABM and bounded rationality}

-In what follows, we compare the cumulative distribution function (cdf, for short) of arrival time and mean waiting time calculated by the ABM with the one calculated by Algorithm 2.
+In what follows, we compare the cdf of arrival time and mean waiting time calculated by the ABM with the one calculated by Algorithm 2.
 In the latter computation of the Nash equilibrium we make assumption (BR) in Section~\ref{sec:belief}: customers fully trust their signal and assume all customers have the corresponding service time distribution (without the posterior update).
-The results which are computed by Algorithm 2 and the ABM are referred to as (BR) and (L), respectively.
+The results which are computed by Algorithm 2 and the ABM are referred to as (BR) and (AM), respectively.

 The parameter settings of the agent-based model are given as follows: the length of the acceptance period is set to $60$ minutes and is divided into $(T+1)=20$ slots, i.e., the length of each slot is given by $\tau = 3$ [min]; the mean number of population is given by $\lambda = 10$; the server uncertainty and the strength of the signal are given by $p = 0.5$ and $q = 0.9$, respectively; the mean service-times in modes $a$ and $b$ are given by $\chi_a = 4$ and $\chi_b = 2$, respectively.
 With these parameter settings, the mean number of arrival customers with beliefs $a$ and $b$ are given by $\lambda_a = \lambda (pq + (1-p)(1-q)) = 5$ and $\lambda_b = \lambda (p(1-q) + (1-p)q) = 5$, respectively.
 As in Section~\ref{sec:numerical}, we consider the same three service-time distributions, i.e., deterministic, geometric distribution, and a mixture of two geometric distributions.
 For these three distributions, Figures~\ref{fig:deterministicnewithoutbiasvsdl}--\ref{fig:mixofgeometricnewithoutbiasvsdl} respectively show the comparison between the cdf calculated by Algorithm 2 and the ones obtained by simulations of the ABM, where every customer arrives at the system $1,000$ times on average.